Payment: Timing

 The timing of payment has legal implications in some situations.
 For tax purposes, for example, the timing of payment may determine whether it qualifies as a deduction in a taxpayer's calculation of taxable income in one year or the next.

 For U.S. tax purposes, cash payments generally are taken to occur at the time of payment.
 Payment may also occur when a person transfers property or performs a service to the payee in satisfaction of an obligation.
 A payment by cheque is normally deemed to occur when the cheque is delivered, as long as the cheque is honoured on the presentation by the payee.
 This rule also generally applies where the cheque is not presented to the bank until the next taxable year, even though the payer could stop payment on the cheque, in the meantime.
 Postdated cheques, however, are not considered payment when delivered.
 Generally, payments by credit card take effect at the point of the sale and not when a payer is billed by the credit card company or when the payer pays the credit card company's bill.
 A business that reports on an accrual basis, would report income in the year of sale though payment may be received in a subsequent year.

 Payment of most fees to government agencies by cheque, if permitted, usually takes effect after a set number of days for clearance or until the cheque is actually cleared.
 Payments by credit card, if permitted, and cash payments take immediate effect.
 Normally, no other forms of payment are permitted or accepted.

+Commercial late payments and interest entitlements arising from payment delay are regulated in some countries, for example in Member States of the European Union under the Late Payment Directives of 2000 and 2011.